Winter Wonderwheels rules & regs

 We ask that all our brave Superheroes and participating Sidekicks closely observe the following codes of conduct to ensure you have the safest and most stupendous time possible.
 Thank you.

-- All bike/adapted bike and wheelchair riders (unless wheelchair riders are being pushed) must don helmets on the course as part of their Superhero ensemble.
+All bike/adaptive bike and wheelchair riders (unless wheelchair riders are being pushed) must don helmets on the course as part of their Superhero ensemble.
 (If this poses a sensory problem for anyone, do get in touch.)

-- Superheroes are welcome to bring assistance (a ‘Sidekick’) free of charge to help them complete one or more stages of the event.
+Superheroes are welcome to bring assistance (a ‘Sidekick’) for the fee of £5 per head to help them complete one or more stages of the event.
 These Sidekicks may accompany, guide or propel (push or pull) participants around the course.
 All we ask is that the Superhero be the first person to cross the final push/rush finish line and that all participating Sidekicks be registered via the booking system.

 We trust that all our Superheroes and Sidekicks will show their fellow participants the respect they deserve and allow everyone to enjoy their mission unobstructed.
 Motivational cheers and general camaraderie very much encouraged.

 The Organiser prohibits the Participant’s use of any equipment that acts as an impediment to hearing or concentration when competing in the Event.
 This includes, but is not limited to, mobile telephones, personal stereos and MP3 players.
 The Organiser cannot be responsible for accidents resulting from racing with such equipment.
 If this poses a concern to anyone, please do get in touch.